 What is Wi-Fi 7?

-Wi-Fi 7, or IEEE 802.11be, is the next big leap in wireless networking, promising faster speeds, lower latency, and enhanced capacity.
-It's designed to handle the demands of an increasingly connected world, with better support for high-definition streaming, VR, AR, and other data-heavy applications.
+Wi-Fi 7, or IEEE 802.11be, is the next advancement in wireless networking.
+It was designed to deliver faster speeds, lower latency, and increased capacity that supports high-definition streaming, VR, AR, and other data-heavy applications.

 How is Wi-Fi 7 better than previous generations?